-Upon completion of the programme, students should be able to produce an accurate, informative written report in a concise and coherent way, to a sensitivity and specificity of 95%.
+- Upon completion of the programme, students should be able to produce an accurate, informative written report in a concise and coherent way, to a sensitivity and specificity of 95%.

 The course is suitable for healthcare professionals, in particular allied health professionals (including radiographers and extended scope physiotherapists) and nursing personnel (specifically nurse practitioners in Accident and Emergency).

-Applicants must have written support from their clinical manager, and from a consultant radiologist who is prepared to act as a mentor and provide reporting and tutorial sessions.
+- Applicants must have written support from their clinical manager, and from a consultant radiologist who is prepared to act as a mentor and provide reporting and tutorial sessions.